bhumika-1815/Capstone_Project_2025/README.md

-# NYC COVID-19 Data Analysis Capstone Project
+# NYC COVID-19 Geospatial Analysis Capstone Project

 ## Project Overview
 This capstone project analyzes COVID-19 case rates across New York City ZIP Code Tabulation Areas (ZCTAs) and examines their relationship with demographic and socioeconomic factors such as population density, median income, and racial composition.